Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Why this Treatise ?

 Models based on stochastic processes have proven to be useful in non-equilibrium statistical physics.
 As a consequence, an extensive set of techniques from stochastic processes have become mainstream in non-equilibrium statistical physics, one notable example being large-deviation theory \cite{touchette2009large}.
 Nevertheless, few works in statistical physicists use martingales.

 Martingales play a central role in the theory of stochastic processes and find important applications in statistics and mathematical finance.
 In contrast, applications of martingale theory in physics are limited.
-This is somewhat surprising, given that, for example, stochastic processes such as unbiased random walks and Brownian motion are martingales.
+This is somewhat surprising, given that unbiased random walks and Brownian motion are martingales.
 These processes are of paramount importance in physics and many of their important properties can be easily derived using that they are martingales.

-An explanation for this absence is that martingales are not presented in textbooks and classic references used by physicists to study stochastic processes~\cite{van1992stochastic, risken1996fokker, gardiner1985handbook,haken1983springer,hanggi1982stochastic,zwanzig2001nonequilibrium,redner2001guide}.
-For physicists, learning martingale theory is a quest, which can be achieved through an exhaustive reading of mathematical textbooks, just like Don Quixote reading cavalric romances, until losing their mind to become a knight errant~\cite{cervantes2016don}.
+An explanation for the absence of martingales in contemporary statistical physics is that martingales are not presented in textbooks and classic references used by physicists to study stochastic processes~\cite{van1992stochastic, risken1989fokker, gardiner1985handbook,haken1983springer,hanggi1982stochastic,zwanzig2001nonequilibrium,redner2001guide}.
+For physicists, learning martingale theory is a quest, which can be achieved through an exhaustive reading of mathematical textbooks, just like Don Quixote reading cavalric romances, until losing their mind to become a knight errant~\cite{cervantes1605ingenioso}.

-This Review gives an overview of the aspects of martingale theory that we think are important for physics.
-In particular, we build on recent works that develop martingales in statistical physics, see e.g. Refs.~\cite{Chetrite:2011, neri2017statistics,Pigolotti:2017,neri2019integral, neri2020second,manzano2021thermodynamics, ge2021martingale}.
-We shall show that martingales are ubiquitous in nonequilibrium physics (e.g., in stochastic thermodynamics), that martingales provide fundamental insights into central concepts in nonequilibrium physics (e.g., on the second law of thermodynamics), and that martingales constitute a powerful tool for mathematical derivations (e.g., for splitting probabilities and extreme value statistics).
+This {Treatise} gives an overview of the aspects of martingale theory that we think are important for physics.
+In particular, we build on recent works that develop martingales in statistical physics, see e.g. Refs.~\cite{Chetrite:2011, neri2017statistics,Pigolotti:2017,neri2019integral, neri2020second,manzano2021thermodynamics, ge2021martingale}. {We emphasize this work is a treatise rather than a review, inasmuch we discuss a topic in depth by providing a thorough overview of published results but also include extensive novel material.} We shall show that martingales are ubiquitous in nonequilibrium physics (e.g., in stochastic thermodynamics), that martingales provide fundamental insights into central concepts in nonequilibrium physics (e.g., on the second law of thermodynamics), and that martingales constitute a powerful tool for mathematical derivations (e.g., for splitting probabilities and extreme value statistics).
 The Review is aimed at readers with a basic knowledge on nonequilibrium statistical mechanics and stochastic processes.
 It covers mathematical definitions and properties in a comprehensive way, explains how to apply such results to nonequilibrium physics, and discusses applications of martingales in interdisciplinary fields.